galdor/erl-jsv/doc/handbook.md

 - For types `time`, `date` and `datetime`, values are type checked, formatted, and converted to binaries.

-Note that generation function only check types, not constraints, for two
+Note that generation function only check types and a minimal amount of constraints, for two reasons:
-reasons:
 - It would be quite complex due to the multiple necessary type conversions.
 - The impact on performances would be significant.
 Paying this price to ensure data are validated in input makes sense, but doing it for the output is not as beneficial.

+Constraints currently checked during generation are `members` and `required` for objects.

 ### Options
 For `jsv:generate/3`, the following options are available: